logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 * Use a Lucene search query.
   * You have the option to use wildcards.
-  * Kibana Query Language (KQL) is not supported.
+  * The OpenSearch Dashboards Query Language (DQL) is not supported.

 * All filters are accepted, including: **is, is not, is one of, is not one of, exists, does not exist**.

-Once you're done refining your search query and filters, you can click **Preview in Kibana** to open Kibana Discover in another tab.
+Once you're done refining your search query and filters, you can click **Preview in OpenSearch Dashboards** to open OpenSearch Dashboards Discover in another tab.
 It can help to review the returned logs and make sure you get the expected results.

 ###### Group-by (order matters!)